ZiggyCreatures/FusionCache/src/ZiggyCreatures.FusionCache/docs/README.md

 - [**💣 Fail-Safe**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/FailSafe.md): enabling the fail-safe mechanism prevents throwing an exception when a factory or a distributed cache call would fail, by reusing an expired entry as a temporary fallback, all transparently and with no additional code required
 - [**⏱ Soft/Hard timeouts**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/Timeouts.md): advanced timeouts management prevents waiting for too long when calling a factory or the distributed cache, to avoid hanging your application.
 It is possible to specify both *soft* and *hard* timeouts, and thanks to automatic background completion no data will be wasted
 - [**🧙‍♂️ Adaptive Caching**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/AdaptiveCaching.md): there are times when you don't know upfront what the cache duration for a piece of data should be, maybe because it depends on the object being cached itself.
 Adaptive caching solves this elegantly
+- [**📛 Named Caches**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/NamedCaches.md): FusionCache can easily work with multiple named caches, even if differently configured
 - [**⚡ High performance**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/StepByStep.md): FusionCache is optimized to minimize CPU usage and memory allocations to get better performance and lower the cost of your infrastructure all while obtaining a more stable, error resilient application
 - [**💫 Natively sync/async**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/CoreMethods.md): full native support for both the synchronous and asynchronous programming model, with sync/async methods working together harmoniously
 - [**📞 Events**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/Events.md): there's a comprehensive set of events to subscribe to regarding core events inside of a FusionCache instance, both at a high level and at lower levels (memory/distributed layers)
-- [**🧩 Plugins**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/Plugins.md): thanks to a plugin subsystem it is possible to extend FusionCache with additional behaviour, like adding support for metrics, statistics, etc...
+- [**🧩 Plugins**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/Plugins.md): thanks to a plugin subsystem it is possible to extend FusionCache with additional behavior, like adding support for metrics, statistics, etc...
 - [**📜 Logging**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/Logging.md): comprehensive, structured, detailed and customizable logging via the standard `ILogger` interface (you can use Serilog, NLog, etc)
 - [**🔃 Dependency Injection**](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/DependencyInjection.md): how to work with FusionCache + DI in .NET